 Marketing and PR

-If you have a phone and an internet connection reliable enough to sustain a Skype meeting, you can do your marketing or PR job from the comfort of your own home.
+If you have a phone and an internet connection reliable enough to sustain a video call, you can do your marketing or PR job from the comfort of your own home.
 Just be prepared to take the occasional on-site meeting.
-In many cases, the client will want to look their marketing or PR pro in the eye once in a while -- and not just over a webcam.
-Social media coordinator and manager jobs also fall under this umbrella, and as easy to do from home as from an office.
+In many cases, the client will want to look at their marketing or PR pro in the eye once in a while—and not just on Zoom.
+Social media coordinator and manager jobs also fall under this umbrella.

 Call Center Jobs